dr-joe-wirth/primerForge/README.md

 primerForge --check_install
 ```

-If you installed manually, you may need to use the following command instead
+If you installed manually, you may need to use the following command instead:

 ```shell
 python primerForge.py --check_install